ABIS Knowledge Into Action Forum & General Assembly 2017

 Register for our ABIS Knowledge Into Action Forum and Annual General Assembly on 10-11 May 2017.

-On 10-11 May 2017, ABIS will host its Annual General Assembly & Knowledge Into Action Forum in Brussels, Belgium.
+On 10-11 May 2017, ABIS hosted its Annual General Assembly & Knowledge Into Action Forum in Brussels, Belgium.

 - Contribute to the EU’s research and innovation agenda as a business-academic network;